 Nevertheless, the mission was successful, resulting in two catalogs.
 One gives positions of 120,000 stars to an accuracy of one-thousandth of an arcsecond—about the diameter of a golf ball in New York as viewed from Europe.
 The second catalog contains information for more than a million stars, whose positions have been measured to thirty-thousandths of an arcsecond.
 We now have accurate parallax measurements of stars out to distances of about 300 light-years.
 (With ground-based telescopes, accurate measurements were feasible out to only about 60 light-years.)

 In order to build on the success of Hipparcos, in 2013, the European Space Agency launched a new satellite called Gaia.
-The Gaia mission is scheduled to last for 5 years.
 Because Gaia carries larger telescopes than Hipparcos, it can observe fainter stars and measure their positions 200 times more accurately.
 The main goal of the Gaia mission is to make an accurate three-dimensional map of that portion of the Galaxy within about 30,000 light-years by observing 1 billion stars 70 times each, measuring their positions and hence their parallaxes as well as their brightnesses.